 - self-certified sophisticated investors

-Despite this rule we have seen evidence that ordinary members of the public are being sold UCIS, with some customers being advised to invest their self-invested personal pension (SIPP) into a UCIS.
+Despite this, we have seen evidence that ordinary members of the public are being sold UCIS.
+Some customers are even being advised to invest their self-invested personal pension into a UCIS.

-We are taking direct action against several firms and advisers involved in the sale of UCIS to members of the general public.
+We are taking direct action against several firms and advisers involved in the promotion and sale of UCIS to ordinary members of the public.

 Protection against UCIS

-Even if a scheme is not authorised or recognised, persons carrying on regulated activities in the UK in relation to UCIS – including providing personal recommendations, arranging deals and establishing, operating and managing schemes – are still subject to our regulation.
+Even if a UCIS is not authorised or recognised, the people carrying on regulated activities in the UK in relation to UCIS, will be subject to our regulation.
+These activities could include:

-If you are not sure whether you fall into any of the groups that can have a UCIS promoted to them, you should ask your adviser what category applies to you.
-If you have already been sold a UCIS you can still ask the firm what eligible investor group you fall into.
+If you're not sure whether you fall into any of the groups mentioned above, you should ask your adviser to explain which category applies to you.
+Even if you've already been sold a UCIS, you can still ask the firm what eligible investor group you fall into.

-You should also confirm with your adviser what charges there are, what the rate of return is and whether this is actual or targeted.
+- ask your adviser what the rate of return is and whether this is an actual rate or only a target